michaelwangcode/lightbnb/README.md

 It uses a PostgreSQL database to store information about users, properties listings, reservations and reviews.

-Made during Lighthouse Labs (W
+Made during Lighthouse Labs (W05D2).

 ## Project Setup